blangel/ply/docs/Properties.md

     $ ply set warnings=false in compiler

-then only the local override is passed to scripts (i.e., scripts will see one environment variable named `ply$compiler.warnings` with value `false`).
+then only the local override is passed to scripts (i.e., scripts will see one environment variable named `ply_compiler.warnings` with value `false`).

+Note, the delimiter between the `context` and the `propName` within the environment variable name is changed to an underscore character when the execution is a shell script (in an attempt to make the variable name shell-safe).
+If the property name contains period characters these characters are changed to underscores as well.
+Other non-shell-safe characters are left as is so take warning when creating shell scripts.